AI Call Center for Banking: How Agentic Voice Is Transforming Financial Services Contact Centres

 Traditional contact center models force a trade-off between cost and experience.
 Human-led voice delivers quality but does not scale efficiently, while IVR and legacy automation reduce cost but degrade experience.

-This has led many BFSI firms — in line with other sectors like retail and travel — to embrace the possibilities of generative AI to take care of customer service queries at much greater scale and much lower cost.
-Gartner estimates that as many as 80% of customer service and support organizations are now using generative AI, either to boost customer experience or aid agent productivity.
+• Gartner estimated in 2023 that as many as 80% of customer service and support organisations are now using generative AI, either to boost customer experience or aid agent productivity.

-"Legacy IVRs were built for containment, not resolution - and customers feel that friction every time they call.
 In banking, voice is where the highest-stakes conversations happen, but scaling it has always meant a trade-off between service and cost.
 That's changing.
-We're moving beyond rigid menus to boost.ai agents that understand intent and take action - from fraud alerts to complex servicing.
-The result is high-touch service at a scale that's finally sustainable - and a reset for what great voice experiences should feel like."
+We're moving beyond rigid menus to boost.ai agents that understand intent and take action — from fraud alerts to complex servicing.

 • Understand customer intent in context